HanCreation/micrograd/README.md

 - Special methods in Python
 - Derivative of math expression
 - Chain Rule
+- Get to know pytorch, just a basic

 ---
 Noted and Created by Han Summer 2024